Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

-While the fact that BPP does not implement a secure channel is troublesome enough, exploiting this vulnerability requires an analysis of the SSH protocol at the application layer.
+While the fact that BPP does not implement a secure channel is troublesome enough, exploiting this vulnerability requires an analysis of the SSH protocol after the handshake, i.e., the SSH authentication protocol.

-As our attack achieves prefix truncation, it is only natural to ask which SSH messages can occur at the beginning of a secure channel.
+As our attack achieves prefix truncation, it is natural to ask which SSH messages can occur at the beginning of a secure channel.
 Historically, the first messages exchanged are \msgservicerequest and \msgserviceaccept.
-Removing either causes the connection to go stale, as the client will not begin the user authentication protocol.
-Then our attack, while cryptographically successful, fails at the application layer.
+Removing either causes the connection to go stale, as the client will not begin the user authentication.
+Then, our attack, while cryptographically successful, fails at the application layer.

 However, the SSH Extension Negotiation mechanism~\cite{RFC8308} introduces a new message, \msgextinfo, which can occur immediately after \msgnewkeys as the first message on the secure channel.
-Some of the extensions that can be negotiated are security-relevant, providing a relevant attack surface for our prefix truncation attack and raising its impact.
+Some of the extensions that can be negotiated are security-relevant, providing an attack surface for our prefix truncation attack and raising its impact.

 In this section, we will first describe SSH Extension Negotiation and then demonstrate how an attacker can downgrade the security of a connection by removing the \msgextinfo message from the secure channel in a prefix truncation attack.